sikthehedgehog/vdpnotes/test_reg.md

     - `11` = force enable plane B
     - Note: must be `00` for background plane to display.
 * Bits 11:9 override PSG output.
 When bit 9 is set, bits 11:10 select a PSG channel to output and the rest are muted.
-* Bit 12 is not fully understood, but it seems to let you insert sprites into the list of sprites to render?
-The format of the data is as follows (to-do: check *when* the writes happen, order of the words may be wrong):
+* Bit 12 is not fully understood, but it seems to let you insert sprites into the list of sprites to render? (see subsection below)
+* Bit 13 seems to give direct access to the sprite linebuffer when set (sprite rendering is disabled).
+Meant to be used in conjunction with test register $8.
+* Bit 15 seems to be unused.

+The way VDP implements multiplexers is that each input is gated and then merged.
+The layer mux select is a _huge_ string of this, and when bits 8:7 are used to forcefully enable a plane that shouldn't be displayed, it'll interfere with the plane that's supposed to show up (this seems to be a bus fight, in many later VDPs it tends to look like an AND but it may also show up as noise instead).

+### Sprite render list access

+**This section is incomplete!!
+We still need to find out what triggers the write!**

+When bit 12 is set, the VDP stops writing to the list holding the sprites to render this line, enabling manual writing to it.
+The mechanism to write to it is still unknown, but the format of the data is as follows (word order may be wrong):

 - 1st word: tile ID in bits 10:0
 - 2nd word: X position in bits 8:0
 - 3rd word:
 	+ Bit 0 = horizontal flip
 	+ Bits 2:1 = palette number
 	+ Bit 3 = priority flag
 	+ Bits 5:4 = sprite width
 	+ Bits 7:6 = sprite height
 	+ Bits 13:8 = Y offset within sprite
-* Bit 13 seems to give direct access to the sprite linebuffer when set (sprite rendering is disabled).
-Meant to be used in conjunction with test register $8.
-* Bit 15 seems to be unused.

-The way VDP implements multiplexers is that each input is gated and then merged.
-The layer mux select is a _huge_ string of this, and when bits 8:7 are used to forcefully enable a plane that shouldn't be displayed, it'll interfere with the plane that's supposed to show up (this seems to be a bus fight, in many later VDPs it tends to look like an AND but it may also show up as noise instead).
+The index to write to is selected by bits 4:0 of `$C00018`.
+Values from 0 to 19 should be valid.

 ## Test register $1